It’s that time of year again when Asian lady beetles invade homes in search of a warmer habitat.

 Another method you can try to catch Asian lady beetles is the BugZooka.
 This device uses a catch tube to suck up bugs.

-To use it, simply turn it on and aim the nozzle at the critters.
+To use it, turn it on and aim the nozzle at the critters.
 The vacuum will do the rest, and you can release them into a container or outside, away from your home.

 Takeaway

 Thanks for reading!
 If you see a lot of beetles that look like ladybugs inside your house, they are most likely Asian lady beetles.
-We hope these natural methods will help you keep them away.

 Thank you for your advice.
 I had an invasion of these bugs in my house, some get into my bed and they actually do bite and smell horribly when you touch them or crush them, I vaccum them but they are persistant.